C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 ### As a next step we will make changes on a different branch

-1. Create a new branch.
+1. Create and switch to a new branch.
 2. We are not sure yet if Professor X will accept the talk in the morning, therefore change the talk to a workhop on this branch as an alternative schedule.
 3. Add and commit your changes.
 4. Now switch back to branch *main*.